jakzale/ghc/docs/users_guide/profiling.rst

 ------------------------------

-The heap profiler can produce output to GHC's event log, allowing samples to be correlated with other events over the program's lifecycle.
+The heap profiler can produce output to GHC's event log, allowing samples to be correlated with other event log events over the program's lifecycle.

 This section defines the layout of these events.
 The ``String`` type below is defined to be a UTF-8 encoded NUL-terminated string.